 Some of us like to be ‘part of the community’ so may like to see you local area involved in arts, crafts, book fairs, local events at the community hall etc, so take time to look and see what happens in the local area, ask the estate agent to find out for you or look at local websites

-Buying a new home is usually viewed as a long term investment with outhouse value expected to rise over time.
+First time buyers buying a new home is usually viewed as a long term investment with outhouse value expected to rise over time.
 To help this you could look to see if the local area has investment plans, new road links, local developments, shops, sports facilities, companies investing in the local area can all have an affect your future house value, so do a little research if this is important to you.